Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 * Step 1: subscribe to a product
 * Step 2: create an application
-* Step 2: requeste access to a resource
+* Step 2: request access to a resource
-* Step 4: requeste credentials that will allow an application to consume a resource
+* Step 4: request credentials that will allow an application to consume a resource

 ### Step 1: Subscribe to a product